Restaurant Reviews

 The Sushi is a bit of letdown at Katsura Grill as it’s all prepackaged.
 That’s not to say it’s bad, this is better than gas station/grocery store sushi.
 It’s also better than some options I’ve tried at cheap conveyor belt sushi places.
 That’s where my compliments end as the flavor is fairly muted and everything about it is average.
 If you really want some sushi and are looking for something on the cheaper side than ordering it here is a fine option, otherwise go with something else.

-Mixing in pretty good food with excellent atmosphere is where Katsura Grill starts to see its stock rise.
-While the food won’t blow you away, the setting is fantastic especially after a hectic day in the parks.
+Mixing in pretty good food with excellent atmosphere is where Katsura Grill really sees the stock rise.
+The food won’t blow you away, the setting is fantastic especially after a hectic day in the parks.
 That’s ultimately why we think highly of Katsura Grill and would recommend it to those that are curious about Japanese food.
-No, this isn’t the greatest introduction and you can certainly find better elsewhere but the atmosphere reminds us of Japan more than the food.
+The food represents a safe introduction and the atmosphere reminds us of Japan more than the food.
 That makes Katsura Grill a winner.

 Overall Rating – 8.5/10

 Have you been to Katsura Grill?
 Let us know your thoughts or any questions you might have in the comments below.
 Planning a trip to Walt Disney World?
 Check out our Disney World Trip Planning Guide to help you out.
+Looking for discount tickets?
+Check out this site!
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!

 Leave a Reply